Darshan93027/LeaseTool/README.txt

 🔧 LeaseTool - Setup Guide
 ===============================

 LeaseTool is a Django-based Tool Rental & Lease Management System.
-It supports OTP-based email verification, tool tracking, overdue calculations, and a REST API layer.
+It supports OTP-based email verification, tool tracking, overdue calculations.

 This guide will help you:
 ✔ Setup virtual environment